saymrwulf/go-ethereum/notes.md

-2023-05-27T19:44:00 - Refactor for clarity, might break a few tests though (go-ethereum) 2023-05-27T18:08:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum) 2023-06-08T17:03:00 - Minor doc updates: linking to article on quantization (go-ethereum)
+2023-05-27T19:44:00 - Refactor for clarity, might break a few tests though (go-ethereum) 2023-05-27T18:08:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum) 2023-06-08T17:03:00 - Minor doc updates: linking to article on quantization (go-ethereum) 2023-06-08T19:04:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum)